-Spanning both gallery locations, this ensemble of photography, drawing, painting, moving image and sculpture allows viewers to drift into unfolding discovery.
+Spanning both gallery locations, Summer Breeze presents an ensemble of photography, drawing, painting, moving image and sculpture allows viewers to drift into unfolding discovery.

 The works at Golden Square reveal how the notion of body is imbued with multiple meanings, including recurring bodies of artwork, or bodies of human subjects themselves.
 An analyst, an archeologist, and an artist, Daniel Silver's two figures take a prominent position at the front of the gallery.
 Hanging from the ceiling is Fiona Banner’s Black Blind (1999), implicating the body through its sheer scale as well as the process of mark-making with graphite on paper.
 Dayanita Singh questions the nature of representation itself with the still moving image Mona and Myself (2013).
 Hovering in a space between video and still photography, the unfixed nature of this work mirrors the uniqueness of its non-binary subject, Mona Ahmed.